kevgo/run-that-app/README.md

 - `--optional`: if there is no pre-compiled binary for your platform, do nothing.
 This is useful for non-essential tools where it's okay if the tool doesn't run.
-- `--include-global`: if there is no pre-compiled binary for your platform, but a similarly named binary in your PATH, run the latter.
+- `--include-path`: if there is no pre-compiled binary for your platform, but a similarly named binary in your PATH, run the latter.
 - `--available`: signal via exit code whether an app is available on the local platform
 - `--show-path`: don't run the app but display the path to its executable